brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 3:40pm - 3:55pm: Planned out how to manage state of trip details and how to show/hide different categories.

+#### Monday, 5/13/24

+* 9:10am - 11:00am: Worked on managing state of trip details by hiding/showing categories.

+* 11:00am - 12:00pm: Met with Ethel.

+* 1:00 - 1:15: Finished rendering different trip details when clicking on their respective category.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.